JianpengJiNEU/assignmentTwo/README.md

 # assignmentTwo
 # Project Title
+Administrate employee profiles
+## Description
-This project can create, update, delete, add employee profiles.
+This Java application can create, read, update, delete employee profile.
+It also can search employee profile from employee directory based on different search option that are name, employee ID, age, gender, position title and level.
+It can display the photo when reading employee profile.
 The employee profile have following fields:
 Name
 Employee ID